astronomer/docs/learn/get-started-with-airflow.md

 ## Step 8: Run the new DAG

-To view your new DAG in the Airflow UI, enter `http://localhost:8080/` in your browser.
-As long as Airflow is running, it automatically picks up any new changes in your `/dags` directory.
-Existing files are parsed for changes every 30 seconds, while new files can be detected every 5 minutes.
+Go back to the Airflow UI to view your new DAG.
+Airflow will parse the `/dags` directory for changes to existing files  every 30 seconds and new files every 5 minutes.

 :::tip